joshcarter/perftest/README.md

 I/O performance test (currently just file writes) in Go.
 Run `./perftest` from a console and press Control-C to stop.

+## TODO ##

+FIX:

+- All runners have the same log name?

+IMPROVE:

+- Should we be starting a new runner once one has reached the "finished writing" stage?
+So that more IO can continue while other writers are waiting for their fsync to finish.

+- Summary printed on exit, with warm-up time and stop measurement before shutdown.

+- Time-based run, and/or exit after steady state reached for a certain time.

 ## Structure ##

     +---------------+